con-f-use/dkdevpi/README.md

   dockerdevpi_devpi \
   devpi-server --serverdir /devpi/server --export /dump/$DUMPDIR
 ```
 The dumped data is now in a folder called `dump-XXXX` where XXXX
 is a timestamp of when the dump was made.

+If you want to backup the cached files as well, do something
+akin to `docker cp dockerdevpi_data_1:devpi/server/ $DUMPDIR/`

-Now you can import the old server state to a different server
+You can import the old server state to a different server
-directory:
+directory or one that you have rebuild:
 ```
-docker-compose stop devpi nginx docker run --rm \
+docker-compose stop devpi nginx docker-compose build   # If you changed the Dockerimage docker run --rm \
   --volumes-from=dockerdevpi_data_1 \
   -v $(pwd)/$DUMPDIR:/dump \